 Data value averaging, inherent in how flow is commonly measured but unusual for pressure, was found to be a useful strategy for both flow and pressure data.
-A simple, low cost, firmware upgrade to the loggers is recommended so that the data averaging
+A simple, low cost, firmware upgrade to the loggers is recommended so that the data averaging can be performed on the logger in order to reduce the amount of data transmitted via GPRS and provide the following significant benefits:

-- 20 can be performed on the logger in order to reduce the amount of data transmitted via GPRS and provide the following significant benefits: - Improved detection time compared to using instantaneous data with event detection software - Eradication of errors associated with short-term variations leading to more accurate hydraulic model calibration and simulations when using values for model boundary conditions and therefore the likely provision of more accurate regulatory compliance data/reporting data.
-Several individual approaches have been explored, developed and designed to improve some aspect of current industry processes.
+- Improved detection time compared to using instantaneous data with event detection software - Eradication of errors associated with short-term variations leading to more accurate hydraulic model calibration and simulations when using values for model boundary conditions and therefore the likely provision of more accurate regulatory compliance data/reporting.